-Zyppah and SnoreRX are both classified as MADs (mandibular advancement devices), though the Zyppah is really a hybrid device.
+Both of these snoring mouth guards are classified as MADs (mandibular advancement devices), though the Zyppah is more of a hybrid device.

-Though I did have a better experience with one of the anti snoring devices, I think that certain people may prefer one over the other based on their own preferences.
+Though I did have a better experience with one of the better anti snoring mouthpieces, I think that certain people may prefer one over the other based on their own preferences.
 I suggest you read my experience and analysis below before deciding on Zyppah vs SnoreRX.

 Zyppah forces the lower jaw into a forward position to reduce the risk of obstructing the airway.
 It is considered a hybrid, however, as it also has a TRD, though without the suction bulb on the end that most TRDs have.
 This stabilizes your tongue to help keep your airway open.